Topics included in this article:

 3. Rotate the D20 clockwise about the mounting bracket until you hear a click.

-4. Attach the magnet to the door using the mounting adhesive provided.
+4. Attach the magnet to the door using the provided mounting adhesive.

 5. For best results, ensure marking on the magnet lines up with the D20 "magnet placement symbol."
 In this position, the magnet should be less than 20mm away from the D20 for accurate readings.